Pin Me

 3. Meaure another vertical line to the right of the center line about 2 inches away.
 Draw this vertical line between the guidelines.
 Draw a similar line on the left side.
 It does not have to be the same distance away from the center line.

-4. To draw other buildings along this street, draw vertical lines 2 or more inches away from the sides of the first building.
+4. To draw other buildings along this street, draw vertical lines two or more inches away from the sides of the first building.
 They can be taller or shorter than the top guidelines for the first building.
 If you want spaces between buildings rather than having them touch, draw lines 1 cm away from the first building, then lines to represent the width of the building farther away.

 5. Draw buildings to the left and right of the center building.
 Always have the top of the buildings follow a line to the vanishing point.